automuteus/automuteus/README.md

     e.
 Scroll back up to `Scopes`, and copy the URL in the field that begins with `https://discord.com/api/oauth2/authorize?`.
 Paste this in a new browser tab, and grant the App access to whatever server you wish it to access.
 Close this tab when Finalized.

     f.
 Last step, almost there!
 Now we need to get the `DISCORD_GUILD_ID` and the `DISCORD_CHANNEL_ID`.
 Go to https://discord.com/app, and navigate to the Server you want the Bot to communicate in (Servers are also known as Guilds).
-Navigate to the text channel you will want the Bot to send messages and receive commands in, and observe the URL in your browser.
+Navigate to the text channel you will want the Bot to send messages and receive commands in, and look at the URL in your browser.
 It will have the format `https://discord.com/channels/<DISCORD_GUILD_ID>/<DISCORD_CHANNEL_ID>`.
 Use these ID fields to populate the `sample.env` in the installation steps below (or paste the IDs somewhere else for now, making sure to label them appropriately).
 If this text channel is private or limited to certain roles, you will need to manually grant access to the Bot.

 Congrats, you've done the hardest part; setting up the Bot and Application within Discord!